nmlynch94/com.darkanddarker.DaD/README.md

 # Installation Methods (This is not available on Flathub due to them not allowing Wine applications)
 ### Release Bundle (easiest)
 - Here is a one liner to make sure all dependencies are installed and also install the latest release.
-This will likely take several minutes if flatpak is newly installed:
+This will likely take several minutes if flatpak is newly installed NOTE: The first launch will take a long time and appear to be doing nothing.
+Winetricks is installing dependencies.
+It'll be faster subsequent times.
+Run from the cli `flatpak run com.darkanddarker.DaD` after the below command if you want to see progress.
 ```
 curl -fSsL https://raw.githubusercontent.com/nmlynch94/com.darkanddarker.DaD/main/install-dad-launcher.sh | bash
 ```